 - students, who perform professional internship work to which they have been referred,

-- persons delegated to work in culture institutions of foreign countries,
+- persons delegated to work in cultural institutions of foreign countries,

-The right to carry out work in the Republic of Poland by a foreigner requires that the foreigner, in addition to obtaining a work permit, must obtain an appropriate visa unless the foreigner stay in Poland is regulated by provisions regarding visa-less travel.
-The issue of granting a visa to foreigners is covered by the Aliens Act of 13 June 2003 (unified text in Journal of Laws of 2006, No. 234 item 1694 as amended).
+The right to carry out work in the Republic of Poland by a foreigner requires that the foreigner, in addition to obtaining a work permit, must obtain an appropriate visa unless the foreigner stays in Poland is regulated by provisions regarding visa-less travel.
+The issue of granting a visa to foreigners is covered by the Aliens Act of 13th June 2003.
 Pursuant to the provisions of this act, a foreigner entering the territory of the Republic of Poland is issued a visa being:

 - a Schengen visa, or